objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 One of the things I learned while working on GPUImage is how even seemingly complex image processing operations can be built from smaller, simpler ones.
 I'd like to break down the components of some common machine vision processes, and show how these processes can be accelerated to run on modern GPUs.

-Every operation analyzed here has a full implementation within GPUImage, and you can try them yourself by grabbing the project and building the FilterShowcase sample application either for OS X or iOS.
+Every operation analyzed here has a full implementation within GPUImage, and you can try each one yourself by grabbing the project and building the `FilterShowcase` sample application either for OS X or iOS.
 Additionally, all of these operations have CPU-based (and some GPU-accelerated) implementations within the OpenCV framework, which Engin Kurutepe talks about in [his article within this issue](/issue-21/face-recognition-with-opencv.html).

 ## Sobel Edge Detection